-Real wellness isn’t loud.
+Real wellness isn’t loud or performative.

 It doesn’t shout for your attention or ask you to change your entire life overnight.